 - a) Local lacrosse associations may incorporate the fall back rule. - b) The fall back rule applies when possession is gained by the goalkeeper.
 All defensive players must enter the neutral zone.
-Once all the defensive players are in the neutral zone, they are free to go wherever they want.
+Once all the defensive players are in the neutral zone, they are free to go wherever they want once the goalkeeper has passed the ball (not necessarily caught).
 The goalkeeper must pass the ball to one of the offensive players who must be outside of the dotted line.